rs301378/rs301378/README.md

 **Talking about Personal Stuffs:**

 - 💻 Working as a Project Associate at IIT Ropar, Punjab;
-- 👨🏽‍💻 Worked as a Project Engineer at IIT Mandi, Himachal Pradesh;
+- 👨🏽‍💻 Worked as a Project Associate at IIT Mandi, Himachal Pradesh;
 - 👨🏽‍💻 I’m a Freelancer;
 - 💼 I did my masters from Chandigarh University, Mohali, Punjab, India [CU](https://www.cuchd.in/);
 - 🤔 My interests are with Data Science 📊, Machine Learning 🖥️, Android Application Development, Cricket 🏏, etc..;